WHAT’S HAPPENING AT ST OSWALD‘S

 DONATING FOOD:

-There are collection boxes in the church & church hall
+There are collection boxes in the Church & Church Hall

-There are also food collection points: for items bought in store at Waitrose (Foss Islands), Asda (Monks Cross), Tesco (Askham Bar), and at Food Warehouse (Clifton Moor)
+There are also food collection pointsWaitrose (Foss Islands), Asda* (Monks Cross), Tesco* (Askham Bar), Work With York (Castlegate), and at Foodbank Warehouse (Clifton Moor) *for items bought in store

 DONATING MONEY: You can also support the Food Bank work by donating via this link here